Simon Wiles: Bamber Bridge

 On 4 November 2014, Simon signed for local rivals Bamber Bridge.

 Coaching career

 In 2015, Wiles was named first-team coach at Bamber Bridge.
 He was promoted to the role of assistant manager in December 2016.

 In May 2018, Wiles joined League One club Fleetwood Town in a coaching role with the club's under-18s team.
 In January 2021, Wiles was appointed first-team interim manager following the sacking of Joey Barton.

 In July 2022, Wiles departed Fleetwood Town, joining Salford City as first-team coach.
 Following the sacking of Neil Wood, he was appointed caretaker manager in December 2023.
 On 27 September 2024, the club announced that Wiles had departed in order to join an unnamed Premier League club.
-It was alter confirmed that Wiles joined Manchester United as lead coach of the U14 academy team In August 2025 Wiles was appointed head coach for Liverpool U18s.
+It was later confirmed that Wiles joined Manchester United as lead coach of the U14 academy team In August 2025 Wiles was appointed head coach for Liverpool U18s.